Nales54/LycansNewRoles/README.md

 - 5 "Solo" roles that side neither with the villagers nor the wolves - they have a specific win condition
 - 8 Wolf roles that replace a regular Wolf (like the Hunter would replace a Villager), as well as a Traitor role
 - 7 new potion effects: Midas, Assassin, Tiny, Vampire, Haunted, Deaf, Nearsight
+- Players cap increased to 15, and option to have 3 Wolves and increase the looting objective to 3000
 - New Sabotage mechanic that allows the Wolves to gain the upper hand in a different wave, but make sure you don't get caught!
 - A night fog option to limit sight during the night
 - A trap option to make them disarmable and require a small time to set up